Exploring Tensions Between Marketing & Innovation

 The goal of a balanced portfolio is to protect and enhance current profit streams while securing footholds to future growth.
 A balanced portfolio has coverage across the map, although there should be more projects the lower the uncertainty gets (over-investment in very uncertain initiatives is also unbalanced).

-When an organization has lots of fast turnaround at CMO level, you see a majority of efforts being focused down in the incremental innovation corner (AND a lot of rapidly abandoned projects) as these are the 1–2-year results they will be judged for.
+When an organisation has lots of fast turnaround at CMO level, you see a majority of efforts being focused down in the incremental innovation corner (AND a lot of rapidly abandoned projects) as these are the 1–2-year results they will be judged for.
 Due to the lower returns of incremental innovation, you tend to have a lot of projects in there, with maybe a few breakthrough innovation projects, meaning that innovation resources are diluted.

 2. Different Use of Insight